On the road with Lukas Britschgi

 Beringer Randenturm

-Off into nature.
-The Beringer Randenturm rises 650 m above sea level above Beringen and rewards you with an unparalleled view after climbing 136 steps.
-Those who climb the steps are rewarded with a sweeping view over the Klettgau and - on a clear day - as far as the Alps.
-For Lukas, this place is a place to take a deep breath: "The Randen is an ideal place for biking or hiking - a wonderful place to spend your free time."
+Into nature.
+The Beringer Randenturm rises to 650 m above sea level above Beringen and, after a climb of 136 steps, rewards visitors with an unparalleled view.
+Those who climb the steps are rewarded with a wide view over the Klettgau and – on a clear day – all the way to the Alps.
+For Lukas, this place is a spot to take a deep breath: 'The Randen is an ideal place for biking or hiking – a beautiful place to spend your free time.'

-Schmerlat airfield, Neunkirch
+Schmerlat Airfield, Neunkirch

 Take off with a view

-Skates, ice and big dreams
+Skates, ice, and big dreams